Looking at buying some index funds and wondering if Tangerine’s are any good?

-Still, mutual funds net assets in Canada is over six times more popular than ETFs.
-However, the tide is turning and more people are abandoning mutual funds for ETFs.
+Still, mutual funds net assets in Canada are over six times more popular than ETFs.
+This is likely due to the big banks selling mutual funds aggressively.
+However, the tide is turning, and more people are abandoning mutual funds for ETFs.

 But Tangerine investment funds are not mutual funds per se.
 They are A-series mutual fund equivalents and an interesting option to consider for many investors.
 Let’s go over all of this in this Tangerine investment funds review.